FIWARE/tutorials.NGSI-v2/docs/crud-operations.md

     -   An association to the store in which the shelf is located
 -   A **Product** is defined as something that we sell - it is a conceptual object.
 Products would have properties such
     as:
-    -   Product name, e.g. "Vodka"
+    -   Product name, e.g. "Melons"
     -   Price, e.g. 13.99 Euros
     -   Size, e.g. Small
 -   An **Inventory Item** is another conceptual entity, used to associate products, stores, shelves and physical